 Learn to compost!

-On the 3rd Saturday of every month, the City of Long Beach Environmental Services Bureau hosts a FREE workshop to teach residents to compost, grasscycle and vermicompost.
+The City of Long Beach Environmental Services Bureau hosts a FREE workshop to teach residents to compost and vermicompost.
 Learn to recycle lawn and yard trimmings into a valuable soil amendment for your garden or landscaping, or have worms turn your food scraps into a rich fertilizer.

 Grasscycle: Myth vs Fact